 Senior Representative University of Wales Trinity Saint David;

-Representation from National Probation Service and Community Rehabilitation Company;
+Representation from National Probation Service ;

 Representation from Brecon Beacons National Park Authority; and

-Regional Representation from Arts Council of Wales.
+Representation from one of the county’s Town and Community Councils subject to the Well-being of Future Generations Act.

 Once invited, Invited Participants are full members of the Board and all its activities.
 Invited participants will be asked to join the Board via a letter from the Chair setting out the reasons for the invitation and the expectations upon the invitee.